adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [ ] As a player, in the weapon table, total weight is calculated correctly

+- [ ] As a player, I can sort the weapon table by clicking on the sortable columns

-- [ ] As a player, all fields for armor persist after page refresh
+- [x] As a player, all fields for armor persist after page refresh

 - [x] As a player, I can add an armor